 The Cloakroom Bar in the middle of the city is more underground Melbourne than Sunshine State Brisbane, with its back-lane fire-escape access.
 But the highest professional standards in cocktails of exacting excellence are always completely above board.

 When designer retail therapy is in order, shopaholics can’t go past the dazzling shop fronts along Edward and Queen Streets, Queens Plaza and the old-world charm of Tattersall’s Arcade, all in the CBD.

 Up-to-the-minute imported and local designer fashions feature alongside artisan food outlets and premium coffee venues.

-Also in the city centre, all roads to lead to the Queen Street Mall, which is the magnetic destination for shoppers and entertainment options for all ages and tastes.
-There are more than 700 speciality stores within the Queen Street complex alone and more than 1000 retail locations in the Brisbane CBD.
+Also in the city centre, all roads lead to the Queen Street Mall, which is the magnetic destination for shoppers and entertainment options for all ages and tastes.
+There are more than 700 specialty stores within the Queen Street complex alone and more than 1000 retail locations in the Brisbane CBD.

 The central Wintergarden also provides an artistic point of interest for shoppers, browsers and admirers.

 The Emporium in Fortitude Valley is your glamorous hub for upmarket retail therapy, pamper-worthy day spas, dining and drinking options for all tastes and budgets.

 This article was written in partnership with Hotels.com.
 It contains what are called affiliate links.
 If you click through on these links and make a purchase The Boutique Adventurer will receive a small commission.

 Like this post?
 Why Not Pin It?